tthorntone/AdNauseam-Wiki/Advanced-user-features.md

 #### Dynamic filtering

-Dynamic filtering will become available if you are an advanced user.
+Dynamic filtering will become available to advanced users.